 I’ve been visiting Bisbee on and off since 2011, and every visit is something different.
 I may spend one day shopping, or another just wandering around and sipping coffee.
 On my 25th or so visit to Bisbee, I thought about writing a guide, something that shows Bisbee’s uniqueness and quirky flavor.
-So here it is, Your Bisbee Guide to 24 hours in the Old West.
+So here it is, The Best of Bisbee Guide: 24 hours in the Old West.

 First Stop: Breakfast

 On your way into Bisbee you have a choice between two scenic roads, Highway 92, and Highway 80.
-I recommend taking one highway in and the other one on your way out so you don’t miss out on the desert scenery.
+I recommend taking one highway in and the other one on your way out so you don’t miss out on the views.

 Insider Tip: You’re allowed to order half portions